SIA RISE Scholarships

 All applicants will be notified via email, regardless if selected as a recipient or not, by the award date regarding the status of their scholarship application.
 The expected award date is in November 2023.

-Recipients must enroll in the approved course within 12 months of being awarded scholarship and must coordinate with SIA for course fee payment.
-SIA will pay for course/program enrollment on recipient’s behalf up to the $1,000 value of the scholarship.
-If course/program costs more than $1,000, recipient is responsible for the balance.
-If cost of course/program is less than $1,000 scholarship award, recipient will have a credit to use on related professional development within a 12-month period.
+Each recipient must enroll in the approved course within 12 months of being awarded the scholarship and coordinate with SIA for course fee payment.
+SIA will pay for course/program enrollment on recipient’s behalf up to the $3,000 value of the scholarship.
+If course/program costs more than $3,000, the recipient is responsible for the balance.
+If cost of course/program is less than $3,000 scholarship award, the recipient will have a credit to use on related professional development within a 12-month period.

 The scholarship money covers course entry fees or program attendance fees but will not cover study materials, travel costs or any other items related to the course.